Tuesday, December 26, 2017

 Additional Visual Effects Supervisors -

-John Paul Docherty and John Bruno (*)
+John Paul Docherty (*), John Bruno (*) and

-Visual Effects Producers - Stephen Elson (*),
+Visual Effects Producer - Stephen Elson (*)

-Animation Director - Max Tyrie (**)
+Animation Supervisor: SPI - Max Tyrie (**)

-Jim 'Big Dog' McLean (**)
+and Jim 'Big Dog' McLean (**)

-Film Editors - Eddie Hamilton and
+Editors - Eddie Hamilton and

 John Harris (*)